Mert-Okyay/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mert Okyay is a theorist/experimentalist mix working on problems in a variery of disciplines, the most important being how annoying graduate school applications are.
+Mert Okyay is an aspiring theorist/experimentalist mix working on problems in a variery of disciplines, the most important being how annoying graduate school applications are.
 His research interests include procrastinating by building this website, statistical mechanics and how to make money as a physicist (it's hard).
 He is currently applying to graduate school and would really love to attend your university.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.